Demand Generation Playbook for B2B Technology Companies

 Play 6: Paid Search and Paid Social

-Paid media activates second because it requires the messaging and content foundation from Q1 to be effective.
-Running paid campaigns with weak messaging and no content to back them up burns budget.
+Paid media activates second because it needs the messaging and content foundation from Q1.
+Running paid with weak messaging burns budget.

-Paid search should focus exclusively on high-intent keywords initially.
-Capture the 3 to 5 percent of your market that is actively searching for a solution right now.
-Bid on branded competitor keywords, product category keywords, and solution-specific queries.
-Keep budgets controlled until you have at least 30 days of conversion data, then optimise based on cost-per-opportunity rather than cost-per-click or cost-per-lead.
+Paid search should focus on high-intent keywords initially: branded competitor terms, product category keywords, and solution-specific queries.
+Keep budgets controlled until you have at least 30 days of conversion data, then optimise on cost-per-opportunity, not cost-per-click.

-Paid social on LinkedIn should focus on two objectives: building awareness among your ICP (using thought leadership content promoted to tightly defined audiences) and retargeting website visitors with mid-funnel content.
-Do not use paid social for direct lead generation in Q2.
-It is too expensive and the leads are too cold.
-Use it to amplify the content your engine is already producing.
+Paid social on LinkedIn should serve two objectives: building awareness among your ICP via thought leadership content, and retargeting website visitors with mid-funnel content.
+Do not use paid social for direct lead generation in Q2 — it is too expensive and the leads too cold.
+Use it to amplify what your content engine already produces.

 Budget allocation for paid media in Q2: